Code autogeneration

 [MY CODE]

-The generated CUDA code will be:
+The corresponding CUDA code will be:

 int myvar; //autovectorized